Skip to content

 You can add files to Basil using Basil Drive using multiple methods:

-1. You can use the Basil Drive Explorer or Windows File Explorer to drag and drop files into the respective Workspace folders.
+1. Use the Basil Drive Explorer or Windows File Explorer to drag and drop files into the respective Workspace folders.
 Basil Drive will see these new files and then sync them up to the web.

-2. You can create a new document in your editing software such as Word or Excel, and then save the new document directly to the folder on your computer that is being monitored by Basil Drive.
+2. Create a new document in your editing software such as Word or Excel, and then save the new document directly to the folder on your computer that is being monitored by Basil Drive.
 Similarly, once Basil Drive sees the new file it will be synced to the web.

 3. Existing files can be copied from a location on your computer or removable drive and then pasted to the appropriate Workspace folder by using Copy/Paste with either the Basil Drive Explorer or Windows File Explorer.